auttaja/gommand/docs/context.md

 - `Args`: The transformed arguments.
 - `Prefix`: Defines the prefix which was used.
 - `MidddlewareParams`: The params set by [middleware](./middleware.md).
+- `State`: The state for the current guild.

 It also contains several helper functions: